best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/04_integration.md

 ![](images/satFig.png)

-The proposed solution was the use of **Pearson residuals for transformation**, as implemented in the `Seurat` `SCTransform()` function.
-With this approach:
+The proposed solution was the use of **Regularized Negative Binomial Regression**, as implemented in the `Seurat` `SCTransform()` function.
+This approach

-- Measurements are multiplied by a gene-specific weight
-- Each gene is weighted based on how much evidence there is that it is non-uniformly expressed across cells
-- More evidence == more of a weight; Genes that are expressed in only a small fraction of cells will be favored (useful for finding rare cell populations)
-- Not just a consideration of the expression level is, but also the distribution of expression
+- Does not assume fixed number of UMI counts per cell
+- Normalizes expression values based on their Pearson residuals from negative binomial regression of UMI counts of each gene against total UMI counts of each profile.

 In the next code chunk, we demonstrate usage of the `SCTransform()` function. **DO NOT RUN THIS.** `SCTransform()` is more computationally expensive and takes several minutes to run.
 Instead we will read in a a saved `norm_seurat` object, for which `SCTransform()` has been performed.